Recently updated on August 15, 2025

 The discovery phase of a software project is a complicated process that includes market research, systematization of a customer’s requirements, analysis of the product’s relevance and viability, estimation of the development costs, and often, creation of the MVP and visual demos.

-This article is aiming to examine what is the discovery phase of a project and its relevance using the following structure:
+This article is aiming to examine what is the discovery phase of a project and its relevance following the structure below:

-4. Who Must be Involved in the Discovery Phase of a Software Project?
+4. Who Must be Involved in the Software Development Discovery Phase?

 5. Pitfalls of the Project Discovery Phase Process